What needs to be decided and on what basis?

 So: What services are needed and when?
 And with this in mind, where should they be provided from?

-As such, as well as our clinical vision, it is important to take account of Hampshire Hospitals' clinical strategy, the strategies of the Hampshire & Isle of Wight Partnership of CCGs and West Hampshire CCG, the plans of the Hampshire and Isle of Wight Sustainability and Transformation Partnership, the priorities of the Hampshire Health and Wellbeing Board and the objectives of the North and Mid-Hampshire Integrated Care Partnership.
+As such, as well as our clinical vision, it is important to take account of Hampshire Hospitals' clinical strategy, the strategies of the Hampshire, Southampton and Isle of Wight Partnership of CCGs, the plans of the Hampshire and Isle of Wight Sustainability and Transformation Partnership, the priorities of the Hampshire Health and Wellbeing Board and the objectives of the North and Mid-Hampshire Integrated Care Partnership.

 Hospitals are only one part of a much larger NHS system.
 How they fit within this structure and work to support everything else is critical.